 Well-Being Therapy is one of the newer treatments that frames recovery in this way.
 Instead of starting with everything that’s wrong, it starts with everything that’s right.

-The therapy tries to strengthen six closely interwoven dimensions of a capable self: a sense of mastery of your environment, personal growth, purpose if life, autonomy, self-acceptance and personal relationships.
+The therapy tries to strengthen six closely interwoven dimensions of psychological well-being and a capable self: a sense of mastery of your environment, personal growth, purpose if life, autonomy, self-acceptance and personal relationships.
 Rather than focus primarily on ending static symptoms, it moves you from the negative to the positive ends of a continuous spectrum for each of these key life skills.

 When I read through the positive side of each one, I see a portrait of the emotional balance and self-concept I want to have.
 But in looking at the negative side of the spectrum, I see the reflection of who I was during long years of depression.